 Abu Simbel is an archaeological site with two rock-cut temples in southern Egypt and on the west bank of Nasser Lake.
 The twin temples were originally carved from the mountains during the reign of Ramesses the Great in the thirteenth century BC.
 The complex was relocated in 1960 due to floods to prevent it from sinking.
 To this day, Abu Simbel is one of tourist attractions in Egypt.

 Valley of the Kings

 The Valley of the Kings near Luxor is a valley built for a period of 500 years from the 16th to 11th century BC as a tomb for the kings and the nobility of the new kingdom.
 The royal tomb is decorated with views of Egyptian mythology and it is a dedication to the funeral beliefs of that period.
 It seems that other than Tutankhamun’s tomb, most of the other tombs and antiques have been looted.

-Cruising on the Nile is one of major attractions in Egypt.
+Cruising on the Nile is one of major tourist attractions in Egypt.
 The Nile has been known to represent the soul of Egypt since ancient Egypt.
 There would be no better way to trace Egyptian history than exploring the Nile.
 Almost all Egyptian cruise ships make their way through Luxor and Aswan because it is safe, scenic and beautiful.
 Using a wooden boat called Fluke can provide you with an adventurous voyage.
 Khufu is a boat used since ancient times on the Nile.
 Although not as comfortable and relaxing as a cruise ship, cursing on a khufu ship can be a thrilling experience for many tourists